 If you are self-employed, figuring out how much you can contribute each year can be slightly tricky.
 You can calculate net adjusted self-employment income by taking your gross income, subtracting business expenses, and then subtracting half of the self-employment tax.
 But you must include your contribution to the SEP-IRA in your business expenses.
 Consult with an accountant or tax advisor if you have any questions.

-You do not have to contribute the same amount each year to a SEP-IRA.
-And if you want to contribute nothing in a given year, that's OK too.
+Employers do not have to contribute the same amount each year to a SEP-IRA and can contribute nothing in a given year.
+However, unlike other retirement plans, employees can't defer their salary to contribute to a SEP-IRA.

 Contributions to a SEP-IRA are a little less flexible once additional employees enter the picture.
 That's because employers must contribute the same percentage for every employee.
-Let's say you're a dentist who wants to contribute 20 percent of your income to a SEP-IRA.
-You must also contribute 20 percent of each of your employees' salaries to a SEP-IRA as well.
-All employees who are age 21 or older, have worked for you for three of the past five years, and earned at least $600 in compensation for 2020 or $650 for 2021 are eligible for this contribution.
+Let's say you're a dentist who wants to contribute 20% of your income to a SEP-IRA.
+You must also contribute 20% of each of your employees' salaries to a SEP-IRA as well.
+All employees who are age 21 or older, have worked for you for three of the past five years, and earned at least $650 (for 2021 and 2022) are eligible for this contribution.
 (Employees working under union agreements may be excluded.)

-There are other retirement plans for small businesses and self-employed individuals, such as SIMPLE IRAs, solo or self-employed 401(k)s, Keoghs, or even regular 401(k)s for small businesses.
+There are other retirement plans for small businesses and self-employed individuals, such as 408(k) plans, SIMPLE IRAs, solo or self-employed 401(k)s, Keoghs, or even regular 401(k)s for small businesses (which may go under the terminology Single(K) or Individual(K)).
 It makes sense to compare them all before deciding which one is right for you.